Skip to content

 Sub-agents spawned31

 No configuration needed.
-The lighter pipeline activates automatically when autoDetectPhases is enabled (the default).
+The lighter QA pipeline activates automatically when autoDetectPhases is enabled (the default).

 To verify auto-detection is on: